laravel/docs/database-testing.md

         }
     }

-Alternatively, you may instruct the `RefreshDatabase` trait to automatically seed the database before each test.
-You may accomplish this by defining a `$seed` property on your test class:
+Alternatively, you may instruct Laravel to automatically seed the database before each test.
+You may accomplish this by defining a `$seed` property on your base test class:

     <?php

-    namespace Tests\Feature;
+    namespace Tests;

-    use Illuminate\Foundation\Testing\RefreshDatabase;
-    use Tests\TestCase;
+    use Illuminate\Foundation\Testing\TestCase as BaseTestCase;

-    class ExampleTest extends TestCase
+    abstract class TestCase extends BaseTestCase
     {
+        use CreatesApplication;

         /**
          * Indicates whether the default seeder should run before each test.
          *
          * @var bool
          */
         protected $seed = true;

-        // ...
     }

 When the `$seed` property is `true`, the test will run the `Database\Seeders\DatabaseSeeder` class before each test.
 However, you may specify a specific seeder that should be executed by defining a `$seeder` property on your test class: